Josèphe Jacquiot

-Josèphe Jacquiot (24 April 1910 – 2 August 1995) was a Resistance fighter, numismatist, and French politician.
-Noted for her work on the medals of Louis XIV and Louis XV, she was also the founder of the first co-educational school in the Île-de-France and a museum in her home of Montgeron.
-This was later renamed in her honour as Musée Josèphe Jacquiot.
+Josèphe Jacquiot (/fr/; 24 April 1910 – 2 August 1995) was a French Resistance fighter, numismatist, and politician.
+Noted for her work on the medals of Louis XIV and Louis XV, she was also the founder of the first co-educational school in the Île-de-France and a museum in her home of Montgeron; she also served as mayor of the town.
+The museum was later renamed in her honour as Musée Josèphe Jacquiot.

 Biography

-Born on 24 April 1910 in Loches.
+Jacquiot was born on 24 April 1910 in Loches.
 Her family moved to Montgeron after the death of her father in 1938.
 She graduated from higher education in history and geography from the École du Louvre.
 During the Second World War she joined the local Resistance.

 In May 1945 Jacquiot was elected mayor of Montgeron.
 A result of this election meant she became one of the first female mayors in France.
 Her tenure as mayor lasted for two years, during which time she requisitioned housing for refugees and created free medical care for some of the poorest people in the town.
 She lost the 1947 election.
 In 1949 she founded the first school in the Île-de-France area that was also co-educational.

 After she lost the mayoral election, she continued her studies and forged a career in numismatics, becoming a renowned authority on medals.
 In 1959 she was appointed as a curator at the Cabinet des médailles in Paris.
 She was also a lecturer at the École du Louvre and the Monnaie de Paris.
 She drew on her expertise to study Claude François Menestrier's 1691 work on medals and jetons, and its subsequent editions.
-She was an expert on the meals of Louis XIV, as well as satirical medals of the era.
+She was an expert on the medals of Louis XIV, as well as satirical medals of the era.
 Her work on the catalogue of medals of Louis XV was praised by Mark P. Jones as providing "enlightening notes, and detailed bibliographies".

-Founder also of the Montgeron History Society, she was its first president.
+She was also the founder of the Montgeron History Society, and its first president.
 She also founded the municipal museum of Montgeron and became its curator in 1993.
 Jacquiot died on 2 August 1995; she is buried in Perrusson.

 Legacy

-Jacquiot bequeathed her medal collection to Montgeron's museum, which was subsequently renamed in her honour as Musée municipal Josèphe Jacquiot.
+Jacquiot bequeathed her medal collection to Montgeron's museum, which was subsequently renamed in her honour as Musée Josèphe Jacquiot.
 As of 2024, Jacquiot's work as a numismatist continued to influence the field.